liv-daliberti/grail-simulation/src/xgb/README.md

   --issues minimum_wage,gun_control
 ```

+CLI arguments cover common experimentation knobs:

+- `--extra_text_fields` appends additional columns to the prompt document before
+  vectorisation (useful for ablations).
+- `--max_train`, `--max_features`, and `--seed` control subsampling and TF-IDF
+  vocabulary size.
+- `--xgb_*` flags forward hyper-parameters directly to `xgboost.XGBClassifier`.

+See `python -m xgb.cli --help` for the full list.

 ## Implementation notes

-* TF-IDF features are generated via the shared prompt builder to stay aligned
+- `features.prepare_prompt_documents` builds TF-IDF-friendly text while ensuring
-  with other baselines.
+  slate ordering matches the prompt consumed by other baselines.
-* XGBoost is configured with `multi:softprob`, allowing the model to emit a
-  probability for every seen video id; slate candidates are re-ranked using the
-  highest available probability.
-* Metrics include overall accuracy plus a "coverage" score indicating how often
-  the correct option was among the candidate ids observed during training.
+- The model always trains with `multi:softprob`, enabling per-slate probability
+  vectors. `predict_among_slate` extracts the top-ranked option that appears in
+  the provided candidate set.
+- Evaluation reports accuracy and slate coverage so metrics can be compared to
+  the kNN and GPT-4o baselines.

-Pull requests extending the feature pipeline or adding richer metrics are very
+Pull requests that extend the feature pipeline or add richer metrics are welcome
-welcome.
-Keep the CLI backwards compatible where possible so scripts that
+—keep the CLI backwards compatible so existing experiment scripts keep working.
-exercise the baseline do not need to change.